KrishnenduGhosh/VL2/README.md

 1. Video Lecture Segmentation: Video lectures are segregated by identifying the topical shifts using a word embedding-based technique.
 2. Concept Extraction: The segmented video lectures are indexed using its concepts, extracted with an entity annotation service.
 3. Off-Topic Identification: The task of predicting off-topic concepts is implemented as a community structure analysis problem on concept similarity graphs.
-4. Concept Classification: The off-topics are further classified using a unsupervised model.
+4. Retrieval of relevant QA pairs: For each off-topic concept which needs augmentation, appropriate QA pairs are fetched.
-5. Retrieval of relevant QA pairs: For each off-topic concept which needs augmentation, appropriate QA pairs are fetched.
+5. Categorization of retrieved QA pairs: For each off-topic concept which needs augmentation, appropriate QA pairs are fetched.

 # Steps:
 ## 1. Data collection: